santisbon/icloud-flatpak/README.md

    - Open your application menu
    - Search for "iCloud"
    - Launch any service (Mail, Drive, etc.)
-   - Verify it opens in Epiphany
+   - Verify it opens in Chromium app mode (no address bar)
    - Log in to iCloud and test functionality

 ### Testing Checklist

 - [ ] All desktop launchers appear in application menu
 - [ ] Icons display correctly
-- [ ] Each service launches Epiphany in application mode
+- [ ] Each service launches Chromium in app mode (no address bar)
-- [ ] iCloud services load properly (WebKit compatibility)
+- [ ] iCloud services load properly
 - [ ] Login persists across sessions (shared profile for all services)
 - [ ] Can access multiple services without re-authentication
 - [ ] Network connectivity works